pelias/pelias/README.md

     $ unicorn

-You should now be able to access the server at http://localhost:8080/suggest?query=bro
+You should now be able to access the server at http://localhost:8080/suggest?query=party

-## Production-like Setup Performance Information
+## Setup Performance Information

-To give you an idea of what you're getting into, we provide the following synopsis of an environment purpose built for the loading of this data.
-In addition, rough times to complete each step, along with what the end product will look like in terms of amount of data, number of documents, etc.
+The following is a breif synopsis of setting up this environment including: approximate times to complete each step, amount of data, number of documents, etc.

 ### Architecture/Tuning